evhub/coconut/DOCS.md

 - `py2_raw_input`

 Finally, while Coconut will try to compile Python-3-specific syntax to its universal equivalent, the follow constructs have no equivalent in Python 2, and require `--target 3` to be specified to be used:
-- destructuring assignment with `*`s (use Coconut pattern-matching instead)
+- destructuring assignment with `*`s (use Coconut pattern-matching instead),
-- dictionary comprehension
+- dictionary comprehension,
-- function type annotation
+- function type annotation,
-- the `nonlocal` keyword
+- the `nonlocal` keyword,
-- keyword class definition
+- keyword class definition,
-- `@` as matrix multiplication (new in Python 3.5)
+- `@` as matrix multiplication (new in Python 3.5), and
-- `async` and `await` statements (new in Python 3.5)
+- `async` and `await` statements (new in Python 3.5).

 ### `--strict` Mode

 If the `--strict` or `-s` flag is enabled, Coconut will throw errors on various style problems.
-These are:
+These are
-- Mixing of tabs and spaces (otherwise would show a warning)
+- mixing of tabs and spaces (otherwise would show a warning),
-- Use of the Python-style `lambda` statement
+- use of the Python-style `lambda` statement,
-- Use of `u` to denote Unicode strings
+- use of `u` to denote Unicode strings,
-- Use of backslash continuations (implicit continuations are preferred)
+- use of backslash continuations (implicit continuations are preferred), and
-- Trailing whitespace at the end of lines
+- trailing whitespace at the end of lines.

 It is recommended that you use the `--strict` or `-s` flag if you are starting a new Coconut project, as it will help you write cleaner code.